priyanka2313/SMA_Stm32H743ZI/README.md

 # SMA_Stm32H743ZI

-This repository cotains programs for implementing basic functions of signal generation, signal read, saving sensor data and plotting on an STM32H743ZI board.
+This repository contains programs for implementing basic functions of signal generation, signal read, saving sensor data and plotting on an STM32H743ZI board.

 ## Getting Started